 Because there are two different kinds of Amazon coupons—the dollar-off coupon and the percentage-off coupon—you’ll want to figure out which one increases the likelihood of a customer claiming it.

-The dollar-off coupon is often the most appealing for buyers, says Jungle Scout, especially for items with smaller discounts, because it allows the customer to quickly see how much money they’ll be saving without calculating a percentage off of the item’s price.
+The dollar-off coupon is often the most appealing for buyers, especially for items with smaller discounts, because it allows the customer to quickly see how much money they’ll be saving without calculating a percentage off of the item’s price.

 In contrast, a compelling enough percentage-off discount can drive lots of sales, too.
 You’ll just need to experiment with the two to find out which your customers prefer.

-To learn more ways that you can stand out and increase your sales on Amazon, read more on Pattern.com or talk to one of our experts at 1 (888) 881-7576 or by filling out the form below.
+To learn more ways that you can stand out and increase your sales on Amazon, learn 25 Tricks to Increase Amazon Sales or talk to one of our experts about taking your Amazon strategy to the next level.